cruzerngz/CE4071_network_science/report/main.typ

     [discard data],[
       Data that is not used for this project is not included in the final dataset.
       This includes, but is not limited to:
-      - Web pages that are not author home pages
+      - Web pages that are not author home pages @dblp-homepage-record
       - editors
       - addresses
       - volume number, pages, and other publication metadata